-Applying For 2022-24 Entry
+Applying For 2024-26 Entry

-Applications for 2021-23 entry are now closed!
+Applications to UWC for the 2024 entry are now open!

 UWC Application Steps

 Below are the main steps in the applications and assessment process:

 Setup your candidate profile and access our applications system which will guide you through the whole application process step-by-step.
 Make sure when you create your account to read the information carefully as it will be very helpful and important!

 In this step you will be asked to :

 - Check your eligibility to apply - You can check your eligibility here.
 If you have concerns or are unsure about your eligibility, contact us on email@example.com.

 - Indicate your availability for your Community Conversation - see Step 2